Best Oils and Pump Sprays for Air Frying

 What’s the best air fryer oil spray bottle?
 For best air frying results, it’s helpful too use a good high smoke point oil.
 Having a great oil pump spray is fantastic to help lightly oil foods and keeping them healthier and less greasy.
 Let’s talk about all these important details to make your air fried foods delicious and successful.

 What are The Best Oils for Air Frying?
-High Smoke Point Oil
+High Smoke Point Oils

 The best oils are high smoke point (or flashpoint) oils that won’t burn at high temperatures.
 What does this mean?
 Some oils start smoking at high temperatures and because air fryer cooking has the cooking element/coils close to the foods, smoking and burning can often occur.
 Using a high smoke point oil that won’t smoke at high temps will give better tasting foods and less smoking issues.

-Examples of good high smoke point oils for your air fryer foods
+What are the best high smoke point oils for your air fryer foods?

 Guide to smoke points for you to reference based on the food you’re air frying: